netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 sidebar_label: Logstash
 ---

 The Logstash portion of the Netsage Pipeline reads in flows (normally from a RabbitMQ queue), performs various transformations and adds additional information to them, then sends them to a location specified in the output logstash config.
-(In principle, with a server installation of logstash, one can create different "logstash pipelines" (these are different that the Netsage pipeline) running in the same logstash instance.
-We will consider only cases where there is one Logstash pipeline.)
+(In principle, Logstash can run more than one "logstash pipeline" at a time, but that will not be discussed here.)

 Logstash config files invoke various logstash "filters".
 These conf files are located in /etc/logstash/conf.d/.
 See below for a brief description of what each does and check the files for comments.

 Notes:
  - All \*.conf files in conf.d/ are executed in alphabetical order, as if they were one huge file.
 Those ending in .disabled will not be executed (assuming 'path.config: "/etc/logstash/conf.d/*.conf"' in /etc/logstash/pipelines.yml).
  - If actions in a .conf file are not needed in your particular case, it can be removed or disabled, but check carefully for effects on downstream configs.
- - If you are using 40-aggregation.conf, you must have 'pipeline.workers: 1' in /etc/logstash/logstash.yml or stitching will not work.

 ## Logstash Sequence